SpiritualForest/javascript-tetris/README.md

 #### Pressing "Q" or Esc stops the game.
 #### Pressing ENTER will restart the game.

-#### It is now possible to specify the start level and height in the text boxes below the main grid canvas.
+#### It is possible to specify the start level and height in the text boxes below the main grid canvas.